peppertech/OracleJETWorkshop2019/part1.md

 3. Open the files in the 'my-invoice-timeline' Web Component.
 In particular, notice that the demo message 'Hello from Example Component' is defined in 'my-invoice-timeline-viewModel.js', while it is rendered in 'my-invoice-timeline-viewModel.html'.

-4. Load the loader, i.e., 'my-invoice-timeline/loader', at the end of the dependency list passed into the define() call of the 'src/js/appControler.js', as shown below:
+4. Open the 'src/js/appControler.js' file.
+Load the loader, i.e., 'my-invoice-timeline/loader', at the end of the dependency list passed into the 'define()' call of the 'src/js/appControler.js', as shown below:

 ```js #button { border: none; }
 define(['ojs/ojcore', 'knockout', 'ojs/ojknockout', 'my-invoice-timeline/loader'],
 ```

-5. Use the 'my-invoice-timeline' custom element a few times in 'index.html', as shown below, **and put them within the 'div' that has its role set to 'main'**.
+5. Open the 'src/js/index.html' file.
+Use the 'my-invoice-timeline' custom element a few times in the 'index.html' file, as shown below, **and put them within the 'div' that has its role set to 'main'**.

 ```html #button { border: none; }
 <my-invoice-timeline></my-invoice-timeline>